visnuc/r-scripts/README.md

 	- Histogram
 	- Density plot
 	- Scatter plot
-- Tests
+- Checks
   - Normality testing
 	  - with histogram
   	- with qq plot
-	  - with stem and leaf plot
+    - with stem-leaf plot
     - with boxplot
   	- with skewness
 	  - with kurtosis
 	  - Shapiro-wilk test
+- Tests
   - ANOVA
     - One way ANOVA
     - One way repeated-measures ANOVA